furbrain/tingbot-gui/docs/widgets.rst

     .. py:method:: update(self,upwards=True,downwards=False)

         Call this method to redraw the widget.
-The widget will only be drawn if visible
+The widget will only be drawn if visible.
+It is usually wise to call this function after you have altered a widget.

         :param upwards: set to True to ask any parents (and their parents) to redraw themselves
         :param downwards: set to True to make any children  redraw themselves